Kindle-Ready eBooks from Markdown

 What Each Flag Does

-book/*.md — pandoc globs your chapter files in filename order, so a naming convention like 01-intro.md, 02-chapter.md keeps things tidy.
+book/*.md globs your chapter files in filename order, so a naming convention like 01-intro.md, 02-chapter.md keeps things tidy.

---epub-cover-image — points to your cover art.
+--epub-cover-image points to your cover art.
 JPEG is recommended, but PNG works fine too.
-I'd suggest using a 3:4 aspect ratio, e.g., 1200x1600px, as that will work well on most eBook readers.
-You can use e.g. Gemini or ChatGPT to generate the image.
+I'd suggest a 3:4 aspect ratio, for example 1200x1600px, as that works well on most eBook readers.
+You can use something like Gemini or ChatGPT to generate the image.

---metadata uuid — EPUB requires a unique identifier.
-Generate a fresh one for every new book at uuidgenerator.net — never reuse one between different titles (the point is that it is unique).
+--metadata uuid sets the unique identifier that EPUB requires.
+Generate a fresh one for every new book at uuidgenerator.net and never reuse one between titles, as the whole point is that it is unique.
 This seems to be the most important detail for the Send to Kindle service to work at all.

---metadata title and --metadata author — technically optional, but they populate the eBook's metadata fields and make the Send to Kindle app behave more reliably.
-Also pandoc will use the title for the table of contents, so it's worth setting.
+--metadata title and --metadata author are technically optional, but they populate the eBook's metadata fields and make the Send to Kindle app behave more reliably.
+Pandoc also uses the title for the table of contents, so it's worth setting.

 Naming the Output File

 Avoid a generic name like book.epub.
-The Send to Kindle desktop app will not picking up titles or author from metadata.
+The Send to Kindle desktop app will not pick up the title or author from metadata.
 Use something descriptive:

 'TITLE - AUTHOR.epub'

 Where TITLE might be PyTorch Notes.
-Though actually it seems if you use the web client to send (see below), it is best to go with TITLE.epub as the filename is used as displayed title (even when the metadata title is set).
-So to give a full example: PyTorch Notes.epub.
+Though if you use the web client to send (see below), it is best to go with TITLE.epub, as the filename is used as the displayed title even when the metadata title is set.
+So a full example would be PyTorch Notes.epub.

 AI-Generated Content